Welcome to an article that features the coolest items in the whole wide world: LEGO sets that move on their own.

 The best RC LEGO vehicle sets:

 The Top Gear Rally Car is a bit of a contrast to the Off-Road Buggy.
-Itu2019s lower and slower but curiously, it is much better on steeper gradients.
-However, it isnu2019t as good on undulating terrain and is therefore best suited to courses that you create at home yourself.
+It's lower and slower but

 This is the only set here to use a conventional remote control, as opposed to the CONTROL+ app.